jessecomeau87/Boot/README.md

 - The Weight is the Base and the Power Of.

 - The Power Of is the number of the Position.

+- Integers to the left, Fractionals to the right.

+- Decimal: Has no Value.

-- Binary: 1 = on, 0 = off.
+- Binary: [1 = (on, yes, true, high)], or, [0 = (off, no, false,low)]. = 1 bit.

-- Each Position signifies 1 bit.

-- 8 bits = 1 byte.
+- Octal: 8 bits = 1 byte.

-- Prefix = 0x, Suffix = h, signifies Hexidecimal.
+- Hexadecimal: Prefix = 0x, Suffix = h.

 - Little Endian = Least significant byte first.